Norman Lebrecht: Defamation case

 His 2007 book Maestros, Masterpieces and Madness: The Secret Life and Shameful Death of the Classical Record Industry (US title: The Life and Death of Classical Music) was billed as an inside account of the rise and fall of recording, combined with a critical selection and analysis of 100 albums and 20 recording disasters.
 The book, however, was withdrawn from the market after its publisher discovered that it contained numerous libelous claims.
 In 2007 the founder of Naxos Records, Klaus Heymann, sued Lebrecht's publisher, Penguin Books, for defamation in London's High Court of Justice.
 Heymann claimed that Lebrecht had wrongly accused him of "serious business malpractices" in his book Maestros, Masterpieces and Madness, and identified at least 15 statements he claimed were inaccurate.

 The case was settled out of court.
 As a result of the settlement, Penguin issued a statement acknowledging the baselessness of Lebrecht's accusations and apologising for "the hurt and damage which [Heymann] has suffered".
 The publisher also agreed to pay an undisclosed sum in legal fees to Heymann, to make a donation to charity, to refrain from repeating the disputed allegations and to seek the return of all unsold copies of Lebrecht's book.
 Commenting on the affair, Heymann said: "For me it's beyond belief how any journalist in five pages can make so many factual mistakes.
 It's shocking.
 Also, he [Lebrecht] really doesn't understand the record business."
 The settlement did not extend to the US edition of Lebrecht's book.

 Broadcasting

 Beginning in 2000, he presented lebrecht.live (a cultural debate forum where "issues in the arts are debated and hotly disputed by makers and consumers of culture") on BBC Radio 3, whose output centres on classical music and opera.

 From 2006 until 2016 he hosted The Lebrecht Interview ("Classical music critic Norman Lebrecht talks to major figures in the field"), also on BBC Radio 3.
+In July 2024, Lebrecht announced that The Lebrecht Interview was returning to BBC Radio 3 after a nine-year hiatus.

+In February, 2026, it was announced that Radio 3 would no longer work with Lebrecht after the pianist Yuja Wang withdrew from an interview, publishing an email on her Instagram that she received in which Lebrecht stated in reference to the cancellation, "I am surprised and disappointed.
+I thought you were a serious person who stood by her commitments.
+I may have to revise that opinion."
+In her post she accused him of misogynistic bullying, which Lebrecht denied despite previous comments about her appearance as recently as earlier in February.